 Organic or Non-Organic

-For produce items, read their PLU stickers.
+For produce items, like vegetables and fruits, read their PLU stickers.
 Choose organic foods with 5 numbers on the label and start with 9, such as 92345.
 Avoid GMO foods that start with 8, such as 82345